mufeed-kodi/isekai_store/README.md

 - Manage products (add, edit, delete)
 - Manage orders and update delivery status
 - Assign and manage delivery agents (via calls)
 - View sales analytics (future update)
+## Important Note: To access the admin side you must access it through this URL "http://isekai-store/isekai_store-main/admin/admin_login.php"
+## Admin Account:  username: "fido" - password: "alyosha"
+## To add a new admin you must open the register_admin.php in a text editor and edit the username and password then execute the code. ##

 ##  Technologies Used
 - Frontend: HTML, CSS, JavaScript